 Flooding from rains prompts closure of Indianapolis monument

-Executive Director J. Stewart Goodwin said Thursday's closure came after rainfall caused leaks in places not previously identified in the limestone monument, which features a nearly 285-foot tower with an observation deck.
+Executive Director J. Stewart Goodwin says Thursday's closure came after rainfall caused leaks in places not previously identified in the limestone monument, which features a nearly 285-foot tower with an observation deck.
+Goodwin says staff is working to secure the monument's artifacts.

 Comments